swift-student-challenge/2023/README.md

 ## Submissions

 > To submit your contribution, please fork this project and edit this file.
-Afterwards, create a pull request apnd resolve any merge conflicts, including visual issues.
+Afterwards, create a pull request and resolve any merge conflicts, including visual issues.

 | Name | Source |    Videos    | Technologies | Status |  Go Apple Park |
 |------|--------|--------------|--------------|--------|----------------|